krbnite/GoogleDeveloperScholarship2018/Round1/Lesson06__Syntax.md

   if (isCold) {
     const freezing = 'Grab a jacket!';
   } else {
-    const hot = 'It's a shorts kind of day.';
+    const hot = "It's a shorts kind of day.";
     console.log(freezing);
   }
 }